SagnikDey92/D3-visualization/README.md

 The functions which currently work on the system are

-->OPEN:-When we click on this button a dialog box appears where the user is allowed to select multiple files and display it.
+->OPEN:-When we click on this button a dialog box appears where the user is allowed to select multiple files and display it in bar chart.

 ->CURRENT:-This button displays the pie chart for the last 6 files in the directory.